-- A. Accessory and Temporary Uses and Structures: See Subchapter 16-130 - B. General Standards: See Subchapter 16-140 - C. Permitted Intrusions into Minimum Required Yards.
-See Section 16-140-030H - D. Signs: See Subchapter 16-145 - E. Nonconforming Uses, Nonconforming Structures, and Substandard Lots: See Subchapter 16-135

-F. Other Applicable Regulations:

-- 1. For regulations applicable when land is proposed to be divided into additional lots, see County Land Division and Subdivision ordinance. - 2.
-For regulations applicable to lands within the floodplain, see County Flood Plain Zoning ordinance. - 3.
-For regulations applicable to lands within the shoreland zone, as designated by Wisconsin Statutes (and generally within 1,000 feet of lakes, ponds or flowages or 300 feet of rivers or streams), see Shoreland-Wetland Protection ordinance. - 4.
-Lands mapped in the residential zoning districts may be subject to other town, county, state, or federal regulations.
+- (3) Permitted Intrusions into Minimum Required Yards.
+See Section 12.140.03(8). - (4) Signs: See Section 12.145. - (5) Nonconforming Uses, Nonconforming Structures, and Substandard Lots: See Section 12.135. - (6) Other Applicable Regulations: - (a) For regulations applicable when land is proposed to be divided into additional lots, see County Land Division and Subdivision ordinance. - (b) For regulations applicable to lands within the floodplain, see County Flood Plain Zoning ordinance. - (c) For regulations applicable to lands within the shoreland zone, as designated by Wisconsin Statutes (and generally within 1,000 feet of lakes, ponds or flowages or 300 feet of rivers or streams), see Shoreland-Wetland Protection ordinance. - (d) Lands mapped in the residential zoning districts may be subject to other town, county, state, or federal regulations.
 It is the responsibility of the land owner to be aware of all other applicable regulations.